Mid-Morning Market Update: Markets Open Higher; JPMorgan Earnings Top Expectations

 Equities Trading DOWN

 Aradigm Corporation (NASDAQ: ARDM) shares dropped 29 percent to $2.43 after the company disclosed that the FDA Advisory Committee panel voted 12-3 against recommendation for Linhaliq.
-Aradigm shares dipped 46.49 percent to $1.83 in the after-hours trading session.
 Ladenburg Thalmann downgraded Aradigm from Buy to Neutral.

 Shares of AquaBounty Technologies, Inc. (NASDAQ: AQB) were down 38 percent to $3.01 after the company reported a $12 million underwritten public offering.